weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof Suppose E = A, and E is infinite.
 Arrange the elements x of A in a sequence {x,) of distinct elements.
 Construct a sequence {#,} as follows:

-Let n; be the smallest positive integer such that x, € E. Having chosen ny, ...,m_ (k=2,3,4,...), let n; be the smallest integer greater than »,_, such that x, € E.
+Let n; be the smallest positive integer such that x,  \in  E. Having chosen ny, ...,m_ (k=2,3,4,...), let n; be the smallest integer greater than »,_, such that x,  \in  E.

 Putting f(k) = x,, (k=1, 2,3,...), we obtain a 1-1 correspondence
 between E and J.